ooni/ooni.org/blog/zambia.rst

 inspection (DPI) equipment inside Zambia.

-Not until we technically verified and gathered forensic evidence of the blocking we adviced to the website owners to inform to the general public that such active interference was talking place and that the blocking was clearly targeted against the website.
+Not until we technically verified and gathered forensic evidence of the blocking we advised to the website owners to inform to the general public that such active interference was talking place and that the blocking was clearly targeted against the website.